-Schwertner comes from six generations of farming and ranching in Texas.
-In addition to his role in the Texas Legislature, Schwertner is a practicing orthopedic surgeon, treating thousands of patients in Senate District 5 each year.
-He and his wife, Belinda, reside in Georgetown with their three sons, Carson, Zachary, and Matthew.
+Charles comes from six generations of farming and ranching in Texas.
+In addition to his role in the Texas Legislature, Dr. Schwertner also works as a practicing orthopedic surgeon, treating thousands of patients each year.
+He and his wife Belinda (an obstetrician/gynecologist) reside in Georgetown with their three sons: Carson, Zachary, and Matthew.